willemml/rust-mc/README.md

 # rust-mc

-Headless Minecraft Client written in Rust.
-(Like hl-mc-kt)
+A Minecraft server and a headless client written in Rust.